Shiv Verma: Revolutionary activities

 Cawnpore was the place where the Hindustan Republican Association was formed by Sachindra Nath Sanyal, Suresh Chandra Bhattacharya and others.
-People like Vijay Kumar Sinha, Shiv Verma, Jaidev Kapoor, and Surendra Nath Pandey joined the party.
+People like Bejoy Kumar Sinha, Shiv Verma, Jaidev Kapoor, and Surendra Nath Pandey joined the party.
 Verma's party name was 'Prabhat' (Hindi: प्रभात).

 Verma was inclined towards socialism.
 Sinha introduced Verma to the journalist and writer, Radha Mohan Gokul, who became an ideological mentor and inspiration for Verma.
 Radha Mohan had an extensive collection of books and he encouraged Verma to read and discuss socialism.
 In 1925, after the Kakori incident, Chandra Shekhar Azad was staying in Jhansi, in seclusion.
 He came to Cawnpore with Kundan Lal Gupta and stayed with Radha Mohan Gokul.
 This was when Verma and Azad met for the first time.

 While studying at DAV College, Cawnpore, Verma met Bhagat Singh for the first time in January 1927, when the latter had come to Cawnpore for a week to meet all the other revolutionaries of HRA.

 Ram Prasad Bismil was going to be hanged on 19 December 1927.
 A day before, his mother, Moolrani Devi (Hindi: मूलरानी) came to visit him for the last time at District Jail, Gorakhpur.
 Verma had already reached there.
 He approached Bismil's mother and requested her to help him meet Bismil to discuss some party matters.
 Bismil's mother instantly agreed and asked him to pose as Bismil's cousin, Shankar Prasad, and refer to her as 'mausi' (Hindi: मौसी).
 Since it was the final meeting between mother and son, they were left alone for some time.
 Bismil's mother then asked him to talk to Verma, referring to him as an HRA member.

 It was Verma who recruited Mahabir Singh in June 1928 for HRA activities.

 Verma regrouped with Sukhdev Thapar and others in Lahore.
 In November 1928, Verma underwent training in the manufacturing of bombs while staying in Agra near Noori Gate where he rented a house under the alias - Amir Chand.